 Our Bread for Beginners workshop will run on Saturday 29th February from 11am to 1pm.
 Tickets cost £45 per person.

 - materials for creating a Sacrewell loaf and a simple soda bread

 - instructions, advice and recipe notes from our expert, Sue

 - a tour of our working watermill

 - admission to Sacrewell for the day for the ticketholder

 This workshop is ideal for beginners.
 It is suitable for anyone aged 16 or over.
 Under 18s must be accompanied by a paying adult.

+There will be long periods of standing during the workshop.
 Our watermill and bakery are historic buildings situated a 300m walk from our main entrance.
 The meeting room used as part of the workshop is accessed by a steep set of external stairs and the tour of the watermill will involve climbing narrow, steep stairs with handrails to explore the four storey building.
-We may be able to offer a parking space closer to the bakery; please contact us by email if this is something you require.
+We may be able to offer a parking space closer to the bakery.

 Please contact us by email if you are interested in participating in this workshop and you have any questions about accessibility.